DazzlingFugu/ember-fr-guides-source/CONTRIBUTING.md

 ### 2. Use _italics_ for English terms / explain English terms

 Some technical terms can be intuitively translated into French.
-For instance, we will translate "tag" to "balise" or "generator" to "générateur" and that won't be chocking for the reader.
+For instance, we will translate "tag" to "balise" or "generator" to "générateur, this won't be shocking to the reader.
 We should translate as soon as it's intuitive enough.

-On the other hand, some terms are not intuitive at all to translate and we generally use the English one.
+On the other hand, some terms are not intuitive to translate and we generally keep the English one.
 For instance, we wouldn't naturally say "assistant" for "helper" or "fabrique" for "factory".

 In any case, when you encounter a technical term:
 - Put the English in _italic_ style and keep the regular style for French.